{a violent intersection}, 2017

 Dickens, C.Great Expectations’, in D. Birke, M. Butter and T. Koppe (Eds), ‘Counterfactual Thinking -Counterfactual Writing’.
 De Gruyter: Berlin/Boston, 2011, p229

-Defining how Dickens implanted ‘conflict and complications’ within his story worlds to encourage his readers to reflect upon their own life experiences and imagination, to fill the gaps in his narrative in a way that pleased them, Warhol delineates how Dickens created ‘narrative construction[s] of interiority’, as a means to interchange between internal monologues and a detached, third-person narrative, causing the reader to undergo the experience of falling-in and out of his characters subjective worlds, which he used as a reflective device, to re-examine the self and the society of which they are a part, and influence the reader to potentially draw their own conclusions [6].
+Defining how Dickens implanted ‘conflict and complications’ within his story worlds to encourage his readers to reflect upon their own life experiences and imagination, to fill the gaps in his narrative in a way that pleased them, Warhol delineates how Dickens created ‘narrative construction[s] of interiority’ to interchange between internal monologues and a detached, third-person narrative, which caused the reader to undergo the experience of falling-in and out of his characters worlds, used as a reflective device to influence the reader to draw their own conclusions from Dicken’s ‘performative statements’ and ‘utterances’, which were ‘neither true nor false’, but where there to harbour a ‘promise’ or a ‘threat’.
+[7]

 [1] Dorothee Birke, Michael Butter, Tilmann Koppe (Eds).
 ‘Counterfactual Thinking – Counterfactual Writing’.
 De Gruyter: Berlin/Boston 2011, p.1-7